LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 ---
 Each campaign within LiveEngage has a campaign goal, which signifies what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
 Once you create a goal it will be added to the goals library and you can re-use it in future campaigns.

 The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, _complete a service journey_, _generate leads_, or _sell a product or service_.
 Choose from a variety of customizable goals that can be used as criteria for success.
-LiveEngage will track and display each of the goals reached as conversions on the data bar.
+LivePerson will track and display each of the goals reached as conversions on the data bar.

 ![](/img/goals 1-2.png)